Adasha/frame-seq/README.md

 All attributes are also expressed as properties.
 Additional properties are:

-- `currentFrame` - The current playhead position.
+- `currentFrame` - The current playhead position (starting at 1).
 - `totalFrames` - The total number of frames in the animation (read-only).
 - `duration` - The total running time of the animation, based on the current FPS (read-only).
 - `playing` - Boolean: Whether the animation is currently playing (read-only).
 - `paused` - Boolean: Whether the animation is currently paused (read-only).
+- `stopped` - Boolean: Whether the animation is currently stopped (read-only).